benblack769/benblack769.github.io/posts/rants/no-ai-operations.md

 * Sales/leads/account management
 * Staffing/HR

-AI may demo well in these environments, but it fails miserably in practice: the smartest, most powerful LLMs in the world are making critical errors, are slow, and are costing huge sums of money in these areas, and legacy software systems still compare quite well.
+AI may demo well in these environments, but it fails miserably in practice: the smartest, most powerful LLMs in the world make critical errors, run slowly, and cost huge sums of money --- while legacy software systems still hold up remarkably well.

 ### AI strategy for 2026: Put AI-empowered Builders inside Operations